MReda99/nbo-package/USER_WORKFLOW.md

 # 📋 End User Workflow - Complete Example

+> **Purpose**: This document demonstrates the complete end-user experience with concrete examples, showing exactly what users need to do and what they can expect from the NBO package.

 This shows exactly what an end user needs to do to use your NBO package.

 ## Step-by-Step User Experience